This post may contain affiliate links. Please see my disclosure policy for more details.

 Restaurants & Nightlife in Surfers Paradise

 There might be a MacDonalds and Hungry Jacks right on the beachfront, but there’s also a choice of restaurants and plenty of bars and nightclubs in Surfers Paradise.
 It’s definitely not a bad spot if you’re looking for something to do in the evening.

 I absolutely loved this attraction!
 The SkyPoint Observation Deck is on the 71st floor of the Q1 Building in Surfers Paradise, and the only beachside observation deck in Australia.

-A standard adult ticket costs $27, but you get amazing 360 degree panoramic views across the Gold Coast region.
-If you’re into photography you’ll absolutely love it!
+A standard adult ticket cost $27 when I visited, but you get amazing 360-degree panoramic views across the Gold Coast region.
+If you’re into photography, you’ll absolutely love it!

 Looking down on the ocean is amazing enough, but you’ll also be treated to views of the city stretching for miles along the coastline in both directions, as well as out west to the mountainous hinterland.

 I timed my visit to watch the sunset, which was spectacular.
 I would arrive at least an hour before the sun goes down if you want to capture the beach in sunlight though, as the tall buildings cast a shadow after that.
 For those of you feeling adventurous, you can also book a climb up to the base of the spire!

 You can also eat at the SkyPoint Bistro and Bar (the whole observation deck is styled like a really nice café/restaurant, which I wasn’t expecting!).